casperklein/bash-scripts/README.md

 Encrypt a given file.

 ## exe
 Executes a command and show result/output in a nice way.
+Original return code is preserved.

 ## makepass
 Generates a password of custom length.